About us

 -

-COUNCILLOR GEORGIA GOULD
+GEORGIA GOULD MP

-ASSOCIATE MEMBER
+ASSOCIATE TRUSTEE

 Georgia was appointed Leader of Camden Council in May 2017 and has served as a Councillor for Kentish Town Ward since 2010.
 Prior to becoming leader she held cabinet roles responsible for young people, economic growth and adult social care.